 Did You Know?
 When asked about the inspiration for the hairstyle, George Lucas once said, "In the 1977 film, I was working very hard to create something different that wasn't fashion, so I went with a kind of Southwestern Pancho Villa woman revolutionary look, which is what that is.
 The buns are basically from turn-of-the-century Mexico."

 Mia Farrow in "Rosemary's Baby"

 Mia Farrow's role in the eerie horror classic Rosemary's Baby became even more iconic when she debuted a blondish red pixie cut that sent the masses into a frenzy.
-The short and even style looked stunning on the actress, who inspired a hair movement because of it.
-While Vidal Sassoon often gets credited with the haircut, Farrow insists that it was her creation, having once said, "I had literally cut it myself earlier that year--with a pair of fingernail scissors--while working on the Peyton Place TV series at Fox Studios.
+The short and even style looked stunning on the actress, who inspired a hair movement.
+While Vidal Sassoon often gets credited with the haircut, Farrow insists that it was her creation, having once said, "I had literally cut it myself earlier that year—with a pair of fingernail scissors—while working on the Peyton Place TV series at Fox Studios.
 This was long before I ever heard of Vidal Sassoon."